R2D2-ML/NLP-ITAI-2373/04_Text_Representation/README.md

-# Module 04: Text Representation - From Words to Numbers 📚
+# 04: Text Representation - From Words to Numbers 📚

 ## ITAI 2373 - Natural Language Processing

-## Overview
+## 📌 Overview

 This lab explores how computers transform human language into mathematical representations that machines can understand and process.
 It guided me through a journey from basic word counting to sophisticated embedding techniques used in modern AI systems.

 ---

-## Setup and Installation
+## 🔧 Setup and Installation

 To run this notebook, you will need to install the following libraries:
 ```bash